Aqueduct Racetrack: Track announcers

 Sportscaster Tom Durkin was the chief track announcer at Aqueduct and the other NYRA tracks until his retirement on August 31, 2014.
-Races were called by John Imbriale until 2023 and since then races have been called by Chris Griffin.
+Races were called by John Imbriale until 2023 and after that races were called by Chris Griffin.
+Durkin came out of retirement to call the second race on the closing day of Aqueduct on June 28, 2026.

 Racing

-The following graded stakes will run at Aqueduct in 2025:
+The following graded stakes were run at Aqueduct:

 Horses approach the finish line in the 2012 Wood Memorial Stakes.